Elsa Bermúdez

 Bianca Turetsky

-Associate Director of Programs and the Brooklyn Region
+Director of Programs and the Brooklyn Region

-Bianca is thrilled to be working with Writopia Lab as the Brooklyn Regional Manager.
-She is the author of The Time-Traveling Fashionista, a historical fiction series published by Little, Brown and Company.
+Bianca is thrilled to be working with Writopia Lab as the Director of Programs and the Brooklyn Region.
+She is the author of The Time-Traveling Fashionista books, a historical fiction series published by Little, Brown and Company.
 The books have been translated into nine languages.
 She is also the co-author of the Magic on the Map chapter book series published with Random House Kids.
-After graduating from Tufts University, Bianca began working for artist and filmmaker Julian Schnabel.
-She managed his studio for over 11 years and was his assistant on the Academy Award-nominated film The Diving Bell and the Butterfly.
-In 2018, she was recognized by the Scholastic Awards as an "outstanding educator whose dedication, commitment, and guidance are represented by student work selected for national honors."
+Bianca holds a BA from Tufts University, and a master’s degree from The Harvard Graduate School of Education.
+She serves on the education committee at the Guggenheim Museum, and was recognized by the Scholastic Awards as an "outstanding educator whose dedication, commitment, and guidance are represented by student work selected for national honors."

 Sophia Marie Lee